Nelson-Delpozo/rspro/README.md

 Add integration and end-to-end tests for workflows.
 This document serves as a snapshot of the app’s current state and a reference for future development.
 Keep it updated as new features are added or milestones are achieved.

+re-factor join page--- should default to restaurant, and employee join should only be accessible through invitation link also join as restaurant is trying to use token for account create.